Show Posts

 - Initial release.

 If you have a lot of veteran agents in your game who have some level 10 medals, this submod is for you.
-It adds "elite" versions of the regular medals, which can be obtained in addition to the regular medals.
-They have exactly the same characteristic bonuses to agents as the regular medals, but have much higher requirements.
+It adds medal levels beyond the 10th.
+You will have to try very hard to get them, as their requirements grow exponentially.

 Code: [Select]